johnzastrow/johnzastrow.github.io/_posts/2012-06-03-recent-spatialite-news-may-2012.md

 SELECT InitSpatialMetaData();
 ```

-Same as before, unchanged: the complete EPSG dataset will be inserted into “spatial\_ref\_sys” (currently, about 4100+ rows)
+Same as before, unchanged: the complete EPSG dataset will be inserted into "spatial\_ref\_sys" (currently, about 4100+ rows)

 ```sql